-The study used a nonexperimental, correlational design with data collected from a volunteer sample of 448 adults (aged 18-60) who completed online self-report questionnaires assessing each of autistic traits (RAADS score), fibromyalgia symptoms (ACR criteria) and hypermobility (Beighton's test).
+The study used a nonexperimental, correlational design with data collected from a volunteer sample of 448 adults (aged 18-60) who completed online self-report questionnaires assessing each of autistic traits (RAADS-R score), fibromyalgia symptoms (ACR criteria) and hypermobility (Beighton's test).
 Correlation analysis and linear regressions were used to test the relationships between each disorder.
 Data was analysed using parametric and non-parametric techniques to assess prevalence, strength and significance of relationships, causes of variance within populations and mediations.
-Results highest rates.
-Fibromyalgia was significantly associated with autistic traits, with dysautonomia a stronger predictor than chronic pain.
-Regression analyses revealed hypermobility partially mediated the relationship between autistic traits and fibromyalgia.